Image cloud recognition web developer guide

 <canvas id="canvas"></canvas>

-Add the following content to the JavaScript code to obtain the necessary objects:
+Add the following content in JavaScript code to obtain necessary objects:

 const videoEl = document.querySelector('#video');